 Now, officially divorced, Sophie and Kasper are trying to find a way of living their new lives.
-Despite new easier-to-manage living arrangements, Sophie is living in the apartment on the ...
+How do you deal with your ex finding a new partner?
+While in the meantime, everyday life ...
 See full summary »

 Fedja van Huêt,